tombensve/APS/README.md

 The APSServiceTracker is also a bit different in that it does not like to tear services down, it and APSActivator both work to keep services up.
 The tracker by providing a timeout and throwing an APSNoServiceAvailableException on timeout.
 The side effect of this is that you sometimes need to start a thread in Bundle.start(...) to avoid a deadlock.
 This also means that later failures cannot stop the bundle on failed start!
 But it is soo much nicer to keep things up IMHO!

-Note that the branch names are YouTrack (JetBrains) issues.
-I'm using YouTrack as a service from JetBrains using the cheapest license.
+Note that the branch names are YouTrack issues.
+I'm using YouTrack as a service from JetBrains.

 Here is a read only access of the YouTrack board:

 https://natusoft.myjetbrains.com/youtrack/agiles/90-4/94-6